Primitive War

-Primitive War is a 2025 Australian science fiction action horror film directed by Luke Sparke and based on the 2017 novel of the same name by Ethan Pettus, who both co-wrote the script for film.
+Primitive War is a 2025 Australian science fiction horror film directed by Luke Sparke and based on the 2017 novel of the same name by Ethan Pettus.
 Starring Ryan Kwanten, Tricia Helfer, Nick Wechsler and Jeremy Piven, the film is set in a Vietnam jungle valley during 1968 and follows a reconnaissance unit who carries out a rescue mission for a US Army Special Forces platoon and are attacked by de-extinct dinosaurs.

+A sequel is in development, planned for a 2027 release.
+On August 4, 2026 Ethan Pettus announced he had terminated his contract for the sequel and would no longer be involved in any future projects.

 Plot

 In 1968, during the Vietnam War, a Green Beret platoon is attacked and killed in a remote jungle valley by unknown predators while on a classified mission.
 Their commander, Colonel Jericho, calls in Vulture Squad, a LRRP team consisting of team leader Sergeant First Class Ryan Baker, second-in-command Sergeant Xavier Wise, rookie radio operator Leon Verne, former Air Cavalry soldiers Eli Taylor and Charlie Miller, and snipers Gerald Keyes and Logan Stovall, to find the missing Green Berets.

 After the Vultures are airdropped into the valley, they begin their search for the Green Berets, finding birdlike tracks and huge feathers from an unknown animal.
 Baker is attacked by an unseen creature, but drives it away.
-As the Vultures follow the Green Berets' trail through a cave tunnel, they are ambushed by a pack of Deinonychus; they escape but Baker and Verne get separated in the chaos.
+As the Vultures follow the Green Berets' trail through a cave tunnel, they are ambushed by a pack of Deinonychus; they escape but Baker and Verne become separated in the chaos.
 Meanwhile, the squad is tracked by a Soviet team called the Dogs of War, consisting of Tolstoy, Nikita, Sergei, Aleksandr, and Con Nhen, a Vietnamese guerrilla fighter.
 During their search, Aleksandr is ambushed and killed by the creature that attacked Baker.

 After encountering and fleeing from a family of Tyrannosaurus rex, Baker and Verne are rescued by Sofia Wagner, a Soviet paleontologist, who takes them to her hideout at an abandoned research station.
 She explains that a science experiment overseen by USSR General Grigory Borodin accidentally brought a variety of dinosaur species into the valley, and that Borodin murdered her husband and coworkers for questioning him.
 As they search for the remaining men, Sofia identifies Baker's attacker as a larger, more dangerous species of raptor.
 The rest of Vulture Squad are attacked by the Dogs of War, with Keyes being shot in the leg.
 The fight is then interrupted by a flock of Quetzalcoatlus, which kill Tolstoy.
 Both squads flee, and the Vultures meet up with Baker, Verne, and Sofia before being attacked by the Deinonychus pack, which drag Keyes away.
 He fights them off but is fatally wounded by a larger raptor.
 Despite his injuries, Keyes manages to stab its eye and is rescued by the Vultures.
 After fending off another attack by the raptors, the squad escapes by boat, but a dying Keyes stays behind and uses grenades in a last stand against the raptors.